mlapps/com.metrological.app.Platformer/README.md

 This app was created to be used during (online) Lightning training sessions.
 The goal is to learn the different parts of Lightning while developing a game.

-You can find the other app that we've build during the online session [here](https://github.com/mlapps/com.metrological.app.TMDB)
+You can find the other app (the movie database) that we've build during the online session [here](https://github.com/mlapps/com.metrological.app.TMDB)

+##### questions?

+Feel free to ask them at: https://forum.lightningjs.io/

 ### Getting started